 All this can require some intricate estate planning because certain living trusts can dodge the usual rules.

 Property passing into other types of trusts created by one spouse for the benefit of the other also qualifies for the unlimited marital deduction.
 These include a marital deduction trust or a qualified terminable interest property trust, sometimes called a QTIP trust.
 This is the "A" Trust in an AB trust plan.
 Inter vivos qualified terminable interest property trusts, sometimes called inter vivos QTIP trusts, also qualify.
-These are created for the benefit of a spouse during the trustmaker's lifetime -- the spouse who creates the trust.
+These are created for the benefit of a spouse during the other spouse's lifetime.

 States that collect an estate tax of their own also allow for unlimited marital deductions.
 In states that allow for a state-only QTIP election through the use of an ABC Trust plan, the "A" trust and the "C" trust are QTIP trusts that qualify for the state unlimited marital deduction.

 - The unlimited marital deduction allows spouses to give each other property and/or money throughout their lifetimes without having to pay a gift or estate tax.